emailverifyapicom/docs-bulk/docs/frequently-asked-questions.rst

 For example, say we take an email address of "this.seems.to.verify@hotmail.com" to send to.
 We are sending from a fictitious email address "my.sending.account@gmail.com".

 "this.seems.to.verify@hotmail.com" reports with status code of "OK" from the email verification service.
 However, when you send an email to "this.seems.to.verify@hotmail.com", the email bounces.
-Further inspection of the bounced email Non Delivery Report (NDR) headers show something like the following:
+Further inspection of the bounced email :abbr:`NDR(Non Delivery Report)` headers show something like the following:

 ::